Bay District Schools

 St. John Catholic School is a vibrant community made up of families, teachers, and community members who believe a Catholic education is essential in creating children who love God and will excel in the future.
 We provide a foundation in which students realize their full potential in school and beyond, by teaching academic and life lessons within a spiritual context.
 Our unique classes are sized to allow for highly individualized attention.
 Students use resources that keep them engaged and learning, helping our students rank among the top private schools nationally, and we expect nothing less.

-GCSC students continue to be the best advertising as approximately 97% of students recommend Gulf Coast to others, and 95% feel the College adequately prepared them for employment after graduation.
-These numbers, taken from their 2016 Graduation Survey, are an important indicator of student achievements while at Gulf Coast and beyond.
-The college offers four bachelor’s degrees in Digital Media, Technology Management, Nursing and Organizational Management with specializations in Entrepreneurship, Health Services Administration and Emergency Services Administration.
-Students may pursue an Associate in Arts degree with 75 different program options, or workforce-specific Associate in Science degrees and technical certifications, including the Educator Preparation Institute.
+The College offers four bachelor’s degrees in Digital Media, Technology Management, Nursing and Organizational Management with specializations in Entrepreneurship, Health Services Administration and Emergency Services Administration.
+Students may pursue an Associate in Arts degree with 75 different program options, or workforce-specific Associate in Science degrees and technical certifications, including our most popular programs in Culinary/Hospitality, Unmanned Vehicle Systems, Health Sciences, Engineering Technology and the Educator Preparation Institute for teaching.

 FSU Panama City offers students the opportunity to earn a nationally recognized Florida State University degree, while providing a four-year undergraduate experience on a beautiful waterfront campus.
 FSU Panama City offers liberal studies courses and lower-division prerequisites required to complete any of the high-demand undergraduate degrees with smaller class sizes and more one-on-one support.